How To Get Preapproved For A Mortgage

 The Bottom Line

-Mortgage preapproval is the first step in buying a house.
+Mortgage approval is essential when buying a house.
 Receiving a preapproval letter from your lender can give you a clearer sense of how much house you can afford, helping you navigate the housing market with confidence.

 As you talk with your lender about getting preapproved, make sure you have all of the necessary documentation gathered and that you’re able to present your finances in the best light possible.

 Ready to get started on your home buying journey?
-Start your preapproval today!
+Start the mortgage process online.